 - Time: 5 minutes (start 6:20am, then 7:45am every hour until 7:45pm)

-- Check: Visegrad ferry station website for ferry schedule
+- Check: Visegrad ferry website for ferry timetable

-Below are all the best highlights of Visegrád.
-Red pins are all the must-see attractions during your day trip to Visegrad while the blue pins are other things to do in Visegrad if you have more time.
+Below is an interactive map with all the highlights for my Visegrad itinerary.
+Red pins are all the must-see attractions in Visegrad that are part of the one-day itinerary, blue pins are other things to see if you have more time and burgundy pins are all the places to eat.

-There are two ways to get to the Citadel: take a taxi or hike 30-minute to the citadel.
+There are two ways to get to Visegrad Citadel: take a taxi or hike 30-minute to the citadel.

 I highly recommend hiking up to Visegrad Citadel.
 The trek is not long and not difficult at all.